 If this is the case make sure baby is fed and getting enough milk by supplementing with formula or with milk from breastmilk banks if you prefer.

 You can then try to get more breastfeeding support in the meantime.
 You may be able to find ways to increase your breastmilk production such as using a breast pump.
+This can help you to be able to offer baby more breastmilk in the future.

 Breastfeeding can be hard